 Teaching at Holland Christian is such a gift.
 Being able to incorporate God into every subject and in every lesson is so incredibly amazing!
 I was blessed to have a Christian education as a child and now I am honored to be a part of providing one for these wonderful children in my classroom.
 “Train up a child in the way he should go, and when he is old he will not depart from it.”
 Proverbs 22:6.
 God is so good!

 University.
-This is my third year teaching art at Rose Park and my sixth year teaching students in the Holland Christian’s Home School community, also known as (HC)2.
+This is my sixth year teaching art at Rose Park and my ninth year teaching students in the Holland Christian’s Home School community, also known as (HC)2.

 I married Mike Luce and we are deeply committed to raising our three children, Mason, Audrey, and Elijah to love Jesus, listen to His voice, and serve Him in all we do.
 We worship at 14th Street Christian Reformed Church of Holland where I enjoy creating art, volunteering as a Joy Club leader, and connecting with our 14th Street family.
 When not attending one of our children’s sporting events our family takes pleasure in hiking, kayaking, and exploring Art Prize.
 I also enjoy attending Bible study, reading historical fiction, gardening, and watercolor painting.

 When I made my first purple polka dotted dinosaur at age six I fell in love with the process of creating art.
 Being able to showcase a God of detail to my students in a grace filled community is a privilege.
 I love helping students learn how to do this well together!
 A God that not only relishes in the details of his creation but also takes great joy in our wonder-filled response humbles me!
 I am honored to encourage my students to learn through their mistakes, gain confidence as they strengthen their skills, and explore novel ways to bring joy to others while glorifying God through their art.